View from the terrace towards Bobovac

 Samodoprinos

-Part of all funds goes to the village.
-An old Yugoslav concept: collective financing of collective needs.
+Part of all funds goes to the village, following a Yugoslav tradition of collective contribution to collective needs.

 Zbor

 The assembly.
-Direct democracy in its oldest form.
+Direct democracy.
 The community gathers, deliberates, decides.

 Transparency